gauravcodinglife/terraform-cost-optimizer/SUBMISSION.md

 - [x] Part B: GitHub Actions workflow runs green on a fresh PR
 - [x] Part B: --delete mode respects Protected=true tag
 - [x] Part C: DESIGN.md is present and within 2 pages
-- [ ] Walkthrough video link below is accessible (unlisted is fine)

----

-## Walkthrough video

-Not recorded.
-I focused my time on making the code work correctly rather than producing a video.
-The GitHub Actions run history and uploaded artifacts (report.json, report.md) serve as a live demonstration of the pipeline working end to end.

 ---